3 Essential Qualities of a Good Key Account Manager

-What are the qualities of a good account manager?
+What are the qualities of a great key account manager?
 Experience counts, so does skill.
-But there’s always a little something more that makes someone stand out.
+But there's always a little something more that makes someone stand out.

 You don't want to settle for "average" do you?

 No-one wants to be described that way.
 Here are some qualities that will transform your key account management style if you embrace them.

 Success and recognition will surely follow.

 Leadership is about inspiring other people to join you in achieving a goal.

 It's not rocket science and it's not a title bestowed on you by Her Majesty or by your boss.

 It's a mindset.
 And your heart and your head are aligned.

 Have a unique perspective and share your point of view.
 It's so inspiring to see someone who isn't afraid to express their opinions.

 Leaders are bold ... and so are good key account managers.